Mkpat-Enin

 It is part of the Ikot Abasi / Mkpat Enin / Eastern Obolo Constituency of the Nigerian House of Representatives.

 It is within the Catholic Diocese of Uyo.

 Economy

 Mkpat Enin LGA contains petroleum and flammable gas.
 Oil and gas companies operating there contribute to the financial advancement of the area.
 Fishing is also a basic part of the economy.
 Farm crops include plantain and vegetables.

+Climate

+Muggy conditions are most common in May and least common in January.
+The best time of year for hot-weather activities is from late November to late January.